samthebest/dump/agile-data-and-x-func-teams.md

 The key roles you do need in a Data Science Team, which may or may not be shared by a single person are:

 1. **Software Developer**: Role is to review code, ensure high quality code, ensure *DD is followed, and ensure proper work flow process is followed.
-2. **Big Data Engineer**: Role is to contribute skills regarding complexity theory, writting Map Reduce jobs, understand Big Data Databases, oversea ETL, ensure high quality engineering and ensure fast efficient pipelines.
-3. **Machine Learning Expert**: This role is most similar to what we call "Data Scientists", they must deeply understand the process of training, prediction and evaluation, and effective modelling techniques.
+2. **Machine Learning Expert**: This role is most similar to what we call "Data Scientists", they must deeply understand the process of training, prediction and evaluation, and effective modelling techniques.
 They may be most used to scripting languages like R and Python, but must be willing to learn "production" languages like Scala and Java.
-4. **Mathematician**: This role is emphasized distinctly from the above in that they ought to have a mathematics degree.
+3. **Mathematician**: This role is emphasized distinctly from the above in that they ought to have a mathematics degree.
 Mathematics, especially probability, has many subtleties and depth that mean misuse is commonplace through having only a superficial understanding.
 The Mathematician must keep a watchful eye on evaluation techniques and model details.
+4. **Big Data Engineer**: Role is to contribute skills regarding complexity theory, writting Map Reduce jobs, understand Big Data Databases, oversea ETL, ensure high quality engineering and ensure fast efficient pipelines.
 5. Half of a **Big Data DevOps**: This role is the most understated yet important role in the entire Big Data era.
-The logic is simple, no infrastructure, no Data Science.  ...

-**Software Developer**, **Big Data Engineer**, **Mathematician**, **Machine Learning Expert** and half of a **Big Data DevOps**, where all of them can write code in some capacity.

-3. A
+The logic is simple, no infrastructure, no Data Science.
+This skills required to be a good Big Data DevOps are also the most understated - good DevOps can save you millions by correctly and efficiently configuring infrastructure.
+Now a whole DevOps employee per team may be excessive, I'd say as a rule of thumb you need one full DevOps for every eight Data Scientists, or every two teams.

+Here importance, and definitely recruitment order, is 5 and 4 first - you need computers and data before you can do Data Science.
+If you employ some Data Scientists without first having some DevOps and Big Data Engineers in place, quite frankly this is stupid, that would be like hiring some roofers without hiring any brick layers.